copcio/copcio.github.io/DRAFT-SPEC.md

 ### Ordering

-The VLR body *MUST* contain a ``CopcStatistic`` entry for each dimension except X, Y, and Z, whose stats are in the LAS header, in order they appear according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), with the exception that `CopcStatistic` entries be additionally provided for each of the four Classification Flag items.
-[PDAL dimension entity names](https://pdal.io/dimensions.html) are used for specificity.
+The VLR body *MUST* contain a ``CopcStatistic`` entry for each dimension.
+X, Y, and Z, whose stats are in the LAS header, *MUST NOT* be included in the VLR.
+``CopcStatistic`` entries for each dimension should appear in order according to the LAS PDRF and any [Extra bytes VLR](extra-bytes-VLR), except to include additional `CopcStatistic` entries for each of the four Classification Flag items.

+[PDAL dimension entity
+names](https://pdal.io/dimensions.html) are used for specificity.

 | Dimension Name | Position | PDRF |